Free Church Budgeting Template and Guide

 Budgeting for the year includes quite a bit of estimation.
 While these estimates can be accurate, budgeting monthly is a great way to keep your budget realistic and achievable.

-Monthly budgets can help you keep a close eye on every cent that leaves the church.
-This can give you a good idea of how much you’re generating at the same time.
+Monthly budgets can help you keep a close eye on every cent that leaves the church and how much income you’re generating at the same time.
 This means that you can quickly adjust the budget if you have not brought in as much money as you expected to.

 2. Use Historical Data

-As mentioned above, accuracy is the most important metric to keep in mind when drafting your budget.
+As mentioned above, accuracy is the most important metric when drafting your budget.
 While estimates are never certain, using historical data is a great place to start.
 This is because the best indication of how much it will cost to keep your church running next year is to see how much it cost last year.

 This is a notable benefit of using a line-item budget for your church.
 Even if you don’t want to use this kind of church budget, keeping one handy can help you start the following year’s budget.